1986 - January. It was in this year that another bicycle sport called Bicycle-trial or Trialsin, was officially enclosed in the U.C.I. - FIAC.

 November 23rd.
 The 3rd.
-Bicross International de Bercy - Paris, France took place.
+International Bicross Omnisport de Bercy - Paris, France took place.

-As entertainment 2 Freestyle teams were invited: the French MAD DOGS team and the HARO trickteam from the USA.
-Promoters of this event as before, Bicross Magazine of Edition Lariviere by Mr. Didier Coste in cooperation with the A.F.B. with Mr. René Nicolas.
+As extra entertainment 2 Freestyle teams were invited: the French MAD DOGS team and the HARO trickteam from the USA.
+Promoters of this event as before, Bicross Magazine of Edition Lariviére by Mr. Didier Coste in cooperation with the A.F.B. with Mr. René Nicolas.